oracle-livelabs/database-maa/recovery-service/pit-restore/pit-restore.md

 1. Open OCI Cloud Shell by clicking the drop-down in the top right
     ![Launch point location for Cloud Shell](images/cloud_shell_button.png)

-2. Click OK if a prompt appears regarding processor type.
+2. Click Close if a prompt appears regarding processor type.

 3. Type N to exit out of the Cloud Shell tutorial.